microsoft/kiota/docs/extending/models.md

 ### Properties and accessors name mangling

 To produce a more idiomatic output for specific languages, mangling is applied to the properties names and/or accessors.
-This is the opinionated mangling on each language:
+The table below describes the mangling rules being applied for each language:

 | Language | Property name | Property accessors |
 |---|---|---|